fpicarras/obsidian-main-vault/Universidade/classes/csph-main.md

 > Now that we talked about execution optimizations, let's divulge into the second key concept in computer architectures - [[csph-Memmory|Memory]]!

+A computer's memory is organized as an array of bytes, each bytes is identified by it's **address** in memory (it's position in this array).